Flaque/hobkin/README.md

 ## Roadmap
 - [x] Build proof of concept
 - [ ] Add some default CSS so it's not so ugly looking
-- [ ] Allow more than one file to be rendered into an HTML page.
+- [ ] Allow more than one file to be rendered into an HTML page
 - [ ] Add hobkin.config.js that lets you extend the webpack config a la nextjs
 - [ ] Figure out how themes should work